Fast Deep Mixtures of Gaussian Process Experts: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we perform a range of experiments to highlight the flexibility of our model and compare the accuracy and speed of the MM and CCR algorithms.
-For the sparse GP experts, we use the isotropic squared exponential covariance function with a variable number of inducing points $M_l$ based on the cluster sizes.
+For the sparse GP experts, we use the isotropic squared exponential covariance function with a variable number of inducing points $M_l$ based on the cluster sizes \citep{burt2020,nieman2021contraction}.
 The pseudo-inputs $\tilde{\bx}^l$ are initialized via K-means and the GP hyperparameters are initialized based on the scale of the data.
-The number of experts $L$ is determined apriori using the elbow method to compare the K-means clustering solution of the rescaled $(y,x)$ across different values of $L$.
-The DNN gating network has three hidden layers of 200, 40, and 30 neurons, and a quadratic regularization is used with a value of $0.001$ for the penalization parameter.
-The adaptive stochastic gradient descent solver Adam \cite{kingma2014adam} is used to optimize the model weights and biases, with a validation fraction of $0.1$ and a maximum of $1000$ epochs.
-The GPML toolbox \cite{CarlRass2010} and the Deep Learning toolbox \cite{MATLABh} are used to train the experts and gating network respectively.
-The code can be found at \textit{commented Github link}, along with further results and experiments.
+The number of experts $L$ is determined apriori using the Bayesian information criterion (BIC) to compare the GMM clustering solutions of the rescaled $(y,x)$ across different values of $L$.
+The choice of GMM is motivated by allowing elliptically-shaped clusters in the rescaled space, while keeping cost low (e.g. if compared to the K-means).
+In the Appendix \ref{app:numexperts}, we instead consider using cross-validation and examine the log-likelihood on the held-out data to select the number of components, but we found that this significantly increases run time compared to BIC, with similar performance metrics.
+A table reporting the number of experts can also be found in Appendix \ref{app:numexperts}.
+The architecture of the DNN gating network is chosen with the use of Auto-Keras~\citep{jin2019auto} and a quadratic regularization is used with a value of $0.0001$ for the penalization parameter.
+The adaptive stochastic gradient descent solver Adam \citep{kingma2014adam} is used to optimize the model weights and biases, with a validation fraction of $0.1$ and a maximum of $500$ epochs.
+The GPy package \citep{gpy2014} and Keras \citep{chollet2015keras} were used to train the experts and gating network respectively.

+For each experiment we performed 5-fold cross-validation with random shuffling of the data.
+The experiments are executed on Intel Core i7 (I7-7820HQ) with 4 cores and with 16GB of RAM.